cheburan/coding_hometask_example/README.md

 1. Please ensure there's a pull request which contains all your code changes.
 If there are multiple, please indicate which one.
 2. Send us an email to let us know you're done.
-3. A couple of Dovetail engineers will perform a detailed review of your submission.
+3. A couple of engineers will perform a detailed review of your submission.
 We'll get back in touch when we're done.

 Thanks!